 - Take photographs of your injuries and how they develop over time.

 - Make a written report in the supermarket’s accident book.

 - Ask for the CCTV footage of any cameras that captured the accident.

 - Collect the contact details of any shoppers or workers who witnessed the accident, asking if they would give you a witness statement.

 - Keep all documentation related to the medical treatment you have received as a result of your injury.

 If you’re injured in a supermarket, you should never leave thinking that they are superficial as the full extent of many injuries are not noticeable straightaway.
 If you leave the supermarket without reporting the accident, you may lose your right to make a claim for compensation.

 Common Examples of Supermarket Accidents

-It is difficult to provide a comprehensive list of the potential hazards in supermarkets as they vary in size and footfall.
+It is difficult to provide a comprehensive list of the potential hazards in supermarkets as each outlet varies in size and footfall.
 However, there are a number of risks that commonly result in accidents.
 These include: